Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 By default, WordPress comes with the first theme type — block theme.
 You can call a theme a block theme if it has a Site Editor feature (also known as Full-Site Editor).

 To check if a theme has the Site Editor feature, you can hover your mouse over the Appearance menu.
-If you see a sub-menu item called Editor, that means that the theme has the feature.
+If you see a sub-menu item called Editor, it means that the theme has the feature.

 On a block theme, you can design every single part of your blog via Site Editor.
 From the header, footer, archive pages, and so on.
 The editing process itself is done using block editor (Gutenberg).